MultiSafepay/docs/content/tools/reports/accountant-report-export.md

 In the report, all (processed) incoming and outgoing completed transactions are displayed in the specified period in which you generate the report, providing you insights on an individual level, as well as of all the associated costs.

-MultiSafepay does not collect funds for PayPal and therefore transactions will not appear in the accountant export.
-Only payment methods whereby the financial status is marked as _Completed_, will be shown in the accountant export.
+__MultiSafepay does not collect funds for PayPal and therefore transactions will not appear in the accountant export.
+You must ensure that the financial status is set to _Completed_ in your backend.
+This will then be reflected in the accountant export.__

 If you have any questions regarding this process and/or require any assistance, feel free to contact our Support team at <support@multisafepay.com>